19 Career Options After Learning Japanese

 Tourism has a significant role in the economies of most nations.

-Added to this is the hospitality and management of the tourists who visit.
+This is compounded by the hospitality and management of the tourists who visit.
 Thus, multilingualism could be a considerable advantage in breaking into this industry.

-Since you would act as the tour guide for the tourists, you would be a highly valued employee in any tourism-based business.
+Since you would act as a tour guide for tourists, you would be a highly valued employee in any tourism business.

 Career prospects in Japanese

 Hospitality will involve more detailed conversation, providing the perfect chance to show off your Japanese skills.
-You can work in hotels, resorts, leisure domains, and places linked to or attracting Japanese.
+You can work in hotels, resorts, leisure facilities, and places linked to or attracting Japanese visitors.

 14. Working in an embassy

-Communicating in English and Japanese will be highly valuable since it will allow you to work in any country’s embassy.
-Both countries’ embassies are almost certain to exist in the other nations.
+Communicating in English and Japanese will be highly valuable, as it will allow you to work at embassies in any country.
+Both countries’ embassies are almost certain to be present in the other country.

-Because embassies deal with issues that affect both nations and their peace, they search for professionals who can communicate in both languages.
+Because embassies address issues that affect both nations and peace, they seek professionals who can communicate in both languages.

 And those who can bridge the communication gap to maintain efficient processes.